...

 Drunk Appearance

 When someone is drunk, you may notice certain changes in their appearance, especially on their face.
-For instance, their eyes may appear glassy, watery, or bloodshot and their eyelids might be droopy, their pupils also may be affected.
+For instance, their eyes may appear glassy, watery eyes, or bloodshot and their eyelids might be droopy, their pupils also may be affected.
 In addition, their face might look flushed.

 Beyond those differences, pay attention to their expression.
 Often, people who are drunk will have blank stares on their faces or will appear to be dazed.
 While this can also occur when someone is just tired, these side effects in the presence of other physical changes could point to intoxication.